WALTER REYNOLDS FOR MAYOR

 Local Heart

-From Milledgeville, for Milledgeville.
-Walter is a true product of this community.
-He grew up in Baldwin County, attended local public schools, earned his associate’s degree from Georgia Military College, and went on to complete his bachelor’s at Georgia College & State University, where he's now earning his Masters in Public Administration.
-His story is Milledgeville’s story—and now he’s ready to serve the city that shaped him as Mayor .
+Walter is a true product of his community.
+He's a fourth generation Baldwin County native who attended local public schools, earned his associate’s degree from Georgia Military College, and went on to complete his bachelor’s degree at Georgia College, where he's now earning his Masters in Public Administration.
+Walter's story is Milledgeville’s story—and now he’s ready to proudly represent the city he loves as its Mayor.
+Click the link below to learn more about the people and places that have helped shape Walter's path.

 Legacy of Service

 Walter’s commitment to Milledgeville runs deep.
 Elected to City Council at just 25, he has spent over a decade working to improve the lives of his neighbors.
-Whether leading local initiatives; serving on nonprofit boards like the Oconee River Greenway Foundation, Keep Milledgeville Baldwin Beautiful Board, Milledgeville-Baldwin Young Professionals Executive Committee; or advocating for community priorities, Walter shows up with purpose—and a heart for service.
+Whether sharing his love of the city with visitors; leading local initiatives; serving on nonprofit boards like the Oconee River Greenway Foundation, Keep Milledgeville Baldwin Beautiful Board, Milledgeville-Baldwin Young Professionals Executive Committee; or advocating for community priorities, Walter shows up with purpose—and a heart for service.

 Support Milledgeville's Future